dmytrovoytko/stock-market-data-modeling/README.md

 2. Run the workflow
 `bash start_app.sh`
-which sets environment and executes `wf_orchestrate.py`
+which sets environment and executes `wf_orchestrate.py` It can be re-run via Cron job on daily basis.

 #### Run the project in Docker (as well works in Codespaces)